hvutuan2514/SkincareApp/README.md

-To run the app, go the directory of the app and run the command:
+To run the app, go to the directory of the app and run the command:
 ```bash
 npm start
 ```